amustaffar/exhibition-curation-platform/Resubmission responses.md

 There is also a stateless (or all the state is in the URL) share exhibition page that can be shared with your friends.

-This is close to a completed project but there are some areas that need attention.
+> This is close to a completed project but there are some areas that need attention.

-## Resubmission Required:
+### Resubmission Required:

 [x] Users can only have one exhibition.

 [x] Search function may not be working as intended.

-Please take some time to make these amendments, and resubmit your project here.
-The deadline for resubmission is Wednesday 19th March at 5pm.

-Our Tech Team will then re-review your project one final time and we will be touch once this is completed.
-Please note this can take approximately 7-10 days (from the deadline date).